Satisfaction with Web Interfaces

 The NIM user interface appears to have been written in 1998 by a Berkeley undergrad as a homework assignment on how to use frames and drop-down menus.
 Other than that it's great.

-NIM is a bit unordered I think and could be layed out better
+NIM is a bit unordered I think and could be laid out better

 NIM is horribly slow.